 The first Dead Island game was so well received a sequel was put into development shortly after.
 Since then, it has gone through three developer changes, but THQ addressed it's future in a presentation earlier this year, saying that it is still in development.

 Sumo Digital, who is currently working on Dead Island 2, have finished their other projects so we should expect an announcement soon enough.

-The game was originally slated for PlayStation 4, Xbox One, and PC.
+The game was originally slated for PlayStation 4, Xbox One, and PC; likely to be Steam.

 While it seems unlikely it'll come to the Nintendo Switch, the fact that we're approaching the next generation of console hardware means it could end up being a PlayStation 5 and Xbox Series X title.

 A new job listing has hinted that the game will arrive on the PS5 and Xbox Series X.

 While gameplay has been revealed, it's actually five years old at this point.
 Here's what we have to go by:

 While the first game's trailer was an emotive look at a family battling zombies, the sequel's announcement was much more tongue in cheek.
 Check it out below.

 A five-year-old playable build of the fabled Dead Island 2 has been leaked online.
 The demo currently holds plenty of placeholder assets and looks very similar to the original; not surprising if they build is as old as it claims.

 Eurogamer has confirmed that this iteration is from Yager, the developers behind Spec Ops: The Line.
 They left the project in July 2015.
 Here's the game in action.